kathrynbwu/kathrynwu/research/neuralengineering/week1.md

 ---
 ### Microfluidic Compartmentalized Culture Device Fabrication

-On this day, I began my training on how to make this device.
+I began my training on how to make this device.
 We started by making polydimethylsiloxane (PDMS), a silicone-based organic polymer with the important quality of being non-toxic and biocompatible.
 I found it very similar to my [molding and casting](https://fabacademy.org/2025/labs/charlotte/students/kathryn-wu/assignments/week15/) week for Fab Academy, and the knowledge I learned then was pretty applicable.
 [Khayzaran](https://www.linkedin.com/in/kqubbaj) led us through this process.
 For that, we required a silicone elastomer and a curing agent, Sylgard 184.
 We poured the two materials in a 10:1 ratio, respectively; specifically, 50g to 5g.
 When stirring, we were told to start gently, then become more aggressive, to the point where bubbles are created and visible.
 The technique to do it best involves lifting with the silicone mixing spatula to trap air with each stir.

 <div style="float: left; margin: 0rem 1rem 0.5rem 0rem;">
   <img